deartc/QualityAssuranceCSharp/README.md

-# QualityAssuranceCSharp
+# Quality Assurance in C #

-This is the C Sharp Project.
+ Quality Assurance in C # is a demonstration of quality assurance and C # skills